top of page

 Cryptic Biodiversity of Mesophotic Reefs

-My Ph.D. research will focus on using Autonomous Reef Monitoring Structures (ARMS) to characterize cryptic biodiversity and population connectivity of mesophotic coral reefs within Flower Garden Banks National Marine Sanctuary (FGBNMS), and determine how they are connected and the environmental factors that drive biodiversity hot spots.
-This project is funded by NOAA and is in collaboration with the Smithsonian Institution National Museum of Natural History.
+My Ph.D. research focuses on using Autonomous Reef Monitoring Structures (ARMS) to characterize cryptic biodiversity and population connectivity of mesophotic reefs within the Flower Garden Banks National Marine Sanctuary (FGBNMS) and to determine how they are ecologically connected, as well the environmental factors that drive community composition.
+ARMS are a standardized, passive sampling device that offers a non-invasive and replicable way to collect organisms that naturally colonize reef habitats over time.

 Copyright: Schmidt Ocean Institute (Health Diagnostics of Deep-Sea Coral)

-Octocoral Reproductive and Larval Biology
+Octocoral Reproductive

 Publications

 Herrera, S., Chadwick, W.W., Jackson, M.G., Konter, J., McCartin, L., Pittoors, N., Bushta, E., Merle, S.G.
 2023.
 From basalt to biosphere: Early non-vent community succession on the erupting Vailulu'u deep seamount.
-FMARS.
-10. DOI: https://doi.org/10.3389/fmars.2023.1110062
+Frontiers in Marine Science.
+10. DOI: https://doi.org/10.3389/fmars.2023.1110062.

 McDermort, J.M., Parnell-Turner, R., Barreyre, T., Herrera, S., Downing, C., Pittoors, N.C., Pehr, K., Vohsen, S.A., Dowd, W.S., Wu, J., Marjanoic, M., Fornari, D. 2022.
 Discovery of active off-axis vents at 9º 54’N East Pacific Rise.
-PNAS.
-119. DOI: 10.1073/pnas.2205602119
+Proceedings of the National Academy of Sciences.
+119. DOI: 10.1073/pnas.2205602119.

 Maciejewski, M.F., Meyer, K.S., Wheeler, J.D., Anderson, E.J., Pittoors, N.C., Mullineaux, L.S.
 2019.
 Helical swimming as an exploratory behavior in competent larvae of the eastern oyster larvae (Crassostrea virginica).
-J Exp Mar Biol Ecol.
+Journal of Experimental Marine Biology and Ecology.
 510: 86-94.
-DOI: 10.1016/j.jembe.2018.10.007
+DOI: 10.1016/j.jembe.2018.10.007.

 Research Expeditions